 It was Gaetan.
-When he heard I’d brought her in and generally kept her occupied while reassuring her that her granddad was on his way and everything would be just fine, his face softened.
-I saw a Gaetan I’d never seen before.
-He swung her onto his shoulders and turning to leave, he stopped.
-“Mèrci” he mumbled and left.
+He gaped, when his eyes settled on me, the way Macbeth must have, when he saw Banco’s ghost.
+When he heard I’d brought the little girl in and generally kept her occupied while reassuring her that her granddad was on his way and everything would be just fine, his face was a contorted vortex of emotions.
+He had a confused scowl as he swung her onto his shoulders.
+Then, turning to leave, he paused and in an unintelligible whisper he said, “Mèrci”, swung on his heels and left.

-Fast forward to the next time I crossed paths with Gaetan Fournier.
+Fast forward to the next time I crossed paths with Gaetan Fournier, January 2011.
 Again, it was in the loo.
 I was peeing and Gaetan and his sidekicks strolled in.

 While Gaetan held back, the other two came up to the urinals right next and proceeded to unzip and let loose.